 The Administrator is responsible for calculating the Net Asset Value of the Company on a quarterly basis.
-Prior to March 2016, the Net Asset Value was calculated and published on a monthly basis.
 The Administrator calculates the Net Asset Value of the Company by taking the total of the fair market valuations of all investments of the Company and making such adjustments as are required to reflect the cash held by the Company, accrued liabilities and expenses, prepayments and any other creditors and debtors.
 The fair market valuations of the Company's investments are submitted by the Valuation Agent to the Administrator each quarter.
 The Net Asset Value per Ordinary Share is announced through a Primary Information Provider and published on the Company's and Investment Adviser's website.